When Should I Consider Taking a NJ Personal Injury Case to Court?

 The personal injury settlement and trial attorneys of Fredson & Statmore have over 50 years of combined legal experience serving clients from Passaic County towns including Clifton, Bloomfield, West Milford, Wayne, Little Falls, Woodland Park, and across Northern New Jersey.
 Our firm is large enough to offer full legal service and small enough to give each one of our clients the personalized attention they and their families deserve.
 We handle all manner of personal injury claims, whether you have been injured in a motor vehicle accident, construction accident, slip and fall accident, dog bite, and much more.

-To learn more about your potential for financial compensation through a personal injury claim, please contact us online or call our Clifton, NJ offices by dialing (973) 777-8600 today for a free and confidential consultation.
+To learn more about your potential for financial compensation through a personal injury claim, please contact us online for a free and confidential consultation.